awsdocs/aws-config-developer-guide/doc_source/cloudtrail-enabled.md

 # cloudtrail\-enabled<a name="cloudtrail-enabled"></a>

-Checks if AWS CloudTrail is enabled in your AWS account\.
-Optionally, you can specify which S3 bucket, SNS topic, and AWS CloudTrail ARN to use\.
-The rule is NON\_COMPLIANT if AWS CloudTrail is not enabled\.
+Checks if an AWS CloudTrail trail is enabled in your AWS account\.
+The rule is NON\_COMPLIANT if a trail is not enabled\.
+You can specify for the rule to check a specific S3 bucket, SNS topic, and Amazon CloudWatch log group\.

 **Identifier:** CLOUD\_TRAIL\_ENABLED